Shopify Speed Optimization Tips to Increase Sales

 Introduction

-Initially launched in 2006, Shopify is one of the best, most popular eCommerce development platforms.
-But as with any other platform, people often complain that their eCommerce store is not functioning as intended, that it is slow or not responding.
-If that happens, people will click off your eCommerce store, and move on to your next competitors.
-That’s why page speed and performance are among the most important aspects of any eCommerce website, no matter which platform it is built on.
+Initially launched in 2006, Shopify is one of the best and most popular eCommerce development platforms.
+However, like any platform, users often complain that their eCommerce store isn’t functioning as intended, running slowly, or not responding.
+When that happens, visitors leave your store and move on to competitors.
+That’s why page speed and performance are crucial for any eCommerce website, regardless of the platform it’s built on.

-Search engines like Google, Yahoo, and Bing use search algorithms that consider multiple factors to decide which websites and pages rank higher on the SERPs.
+Search engines like Google, Yahoo, and Bing use search algorithms that consider multiple factors to determine which websites and pages rank higher on the SERPs.
 As mentioned earlier, one of the most important factors in these search algorithms is page speed and performance.

 Tips & Tricks to Boost the Speed of Your Shopify Store